 Located in the heart of Lower Downtown Denver (LoDo), adjacent to Coors Field, McGregor Square ushers in a new shopping, dining, entertainment, food, and sports center for the city.
 With 12 restaurants and bars, five retail outlets including a fabulous new home for the Tattered Cover, a new 182-room Rally Hotel, and a gigantic 17,000 square foot plaza complete with a stadium-sized LED screen, McGregor Square is a new meeting place for tourists.
 Just two blocks from Union Station and light rail, the center of the square is the outdoor plaza, a pre- and post-game gathering place for Rockies fans, as well as a year-round destination for concerts, festivals, and movie nights.
 A new Rockies Hall of Fame Experience and unique gathering spaces combine with urban retail and restaurants, multi-family residences, a hotel, and office spaces to create a rich sense of place and an inspiring vacation destination.
 Opened in 2021, McGregor Square has already become one of the focal points of downtown Denver and a true “Tourism Star.”

-Meow Wolf’s third permanent exhibition, Convergence Station, opened in Denver in September 2021 and is an unforgettable, transformational, and not to be missed experience.
-Three years in the making, Convergence Station uses art from 300 creatives (including 110+ from Colorado).
+Meow Wolf’s third permanent exhibition, Convergence Station, opened in Denver in September 2021 and is an unforgettable, transformational and not-to-be-missed experience.
+Four years in the making, Convergence Station uses art from 300 creatives, including more than 100 from Colorado.

-The 4-story exhibition is home to 70+ unique installations, rooms, and portals.
-Together, they tell an unforgettable, cathartic tale of what happens when a Denver city bus crashes into a brick wall and opens portals to four magical converged worlds.
-Tickets have been selling out far in advance.
-The facility includes function rooms for meetings and gatherings, and in just a short time has become one of the most talked about and nationally publicized attractions in Denver, making it without question, a Tourism Star of 2021.
+The four-story exhibition is home to more than 79 unique installations, rooms and portals.
+Together, they tell a wildly imaginative, cathartic tale of what happens when a Denver city bus crashes into a rift during a rare cosmic event and opens a portal to four converged alien worlds.
+In addition to the immersive art experience, the exhibition includes function rooms for meetings and gatherings, a fusion café called HELLOFOOD with grab-and-go food and drink options from local vendors, and a 488-capacity live music and private events venue called the Perplexiplex.
+In just a short time, Meow Wolf has become one of the most talked about and nationally publicized attractions in Denver, making it without question, a Tourism Star of 2021.